alfi1/aspire-link-checker/README.md

 My preference is aspire_link_check_mis_ANONYMISED.py, as running the script on Linux opens up more options for scheduling via cron, automatically emailing the results, or automatically SFTPing them to a specific location.
 It is the most versatile choice.

+I have put instructions for installing the driver in the project wiki.
+Go on!
+Do the work in Linux!

 # Instructions for using aspire_link_check_mis_redshift_ANONYMISED.py or aspire_link_check_mis_ANONYMISED.py
 The code should be self-explanatory through its notes.
 Copy to a machine authorised for Aspire Advanced MIS, install the Amazon Redshift driver, and the other python libraries required.